-Your introduction should situate your research by answering the following questions:
+Your introduction should situate your project by answering the following questions:

-- (1) What theoretical or social problem does your thesis address? - (2) How will you go about examining this problem? - (3) Why is studying this problem important? - (4) What are the primary contributions of your research to the existing body of research on this topic?
-Summarize how your research differs from prior studies, e.g. studying a new population, using different measures, etc. - (5) What will the rest of the thesis reveal?
+- (1) What organizational problem does your project address? - (2) How did you go about examining this problem? - (3) Why is studying this problem important for the internship organization? - (4) What are the primary results of your project? - (5) What will the rest of the paper reveal?

-Answering these questions means that your introduction will identify your research problem, goals, and questions, as well as show why your project is important.
-It will also provide a roadmap of the entire thesis, including a brief summary of the major theories and bodies of empirical research that inform your study, an overview of your methods, and a brief summary of your findings.
+Answering these questions means that your introduction will identify your problem, goals, and questions, as well as show why your project is important.
+It will also provide a roadmap of the entire paper, including a brief summary of any major theories and bodies of empirical research that inform your study, an overview of your approach (including any research methods employed), and a brief summary of your findings.